EpiphanySoft/watchable/README.md

 ## Multiple Listeners

-The `unAll` method that will remove all listeners:
+The `unAll` method will remove all listeners from a watchable instance:

 ```javascript
     watchable.unAll();